faceyspacey/universal-demo/README.md

 </a>

 # Universal Demo
->This demo has been updated to a Webpack 4 implementation
+>This demo has been updated to a Webpack 4 implementation & TypeScript ❤️
 <p align="center">
   <img src="https://cdn.reactlandia.com/react-universal-component-demo-twitter.gif" />
 </p>